h2oai/wave/website/docs/pages.md

 page = site['/foo']
 ```

-To reference the current page in a Q app, use `q.page`.
+To reference the current page in a Wave app, use `q.page`.

 ```py
 async def serve(q: Q):